st0ffern/react-native-image-cropper/README.md

 ## Requirements
 - `gl-react` You need to install gl-react. `npm i -S gl-react`
 - `gl-react-native` You need to install gl-react-native and link the repo in RN. `npm i -S gl-react-native & rnpm link`
+- `react-native` Android requires you to have RN 0.28 or higher!

 #### `{ImageCrop}` Props